xhebox/bstruct/README.md

 Int16 interface{} `type:"'int16'"` // it's OK
 ```

-interface must have a type program.
+interface must have a type program. a custom type with `Invalid` kind that implements `CustomRW` will execute their own read/write function.

 # varint